Improved delta-kick cooling with multiple nonideal kicks: Introduction

 \section{Introduction}

 Delta-kick cooling (DKC), or matter-wave lensing, is a common technique in ultra-cold atom experiments to reduce a sample's kinetic temperature \citep{Chu:86, DKC97, ManipulationOfMotionalQuantumStatesOfNeutralAtoms, DKC_longitudinal_focussing, DKC2000AMS, DKC_using_Ioffe_Pritchard_trap, DKC_2008, 38pK_DKC, 50pK_Kasevich, matter_wave_interferometry_in_microgravity}.
 In DKC, a ``lensing'' potential is briefly applied to a freely expanding cloud of atoms with the goal of narrowing the cloud's momentum distribution.
 This works in analogy to a lens placed a focal length away from a point source of light in order to create a collimated beam \citep{DKC_longitudinal_focussing}.
 Variants of matter-wave lensing also involve abruptly reducing the trap frequency, causing the width of the cloud to oscillate; the shallow trap is eventually turned off when atoms reach the turning points of the potential, bringing them to rest \citep{Chu:86}.
-DKC works by reducing the momentum uncertainty at the expense of an increase in position uncertainty, resulting in cooling despite involving no dissipation and thereby preserving phase space density.
+DKC works by reducing the momentum uncertainty at the expense of an increase in position uncertainty, resulting in cooling despite involving no dissipation and thereby preserving phase space density \footnote{Since the DKC process is unitary and does not provide cooling in a thermodynamic sense, the technique is also often referred to as delta-kick collimation, emphasizing its analogy with optical beam collimation. }.
 DKC has been used to achieve record low temperatures \citep{38pK_DKC,50pK_Kasevich, space_DKC_picoKelvin} in the \si{\pico\kelvin} regime and is often the final stage of cooling in atom interferometry \citep{Why_momentum_width_matters_for_atom_interferometry_with_Bragg_pulses, matter_wave_interferometry_in_microgravity} or gravimetry \citep{DKC_gravimeter} experiments, where large coherence lengths are needed.
 DKC is a shortcut to adiabatic evolution, as the final state is the same as that achieved by slowly changing the trap frequency to always stay in the instantaneous eigenstate.
 In fact, a generalized DKC protocol is time-optimal for achieving a final harmonic oscillator eigenstate for a broad class of atomic systems \citep{DKC2000AMS, DKC_David2021}.

 DKC requires a harmonic potential to apply the correct momentum kick at all positions in space.
 We consider a non-interacting cloud of atoms that undergoes free expansion, followed by a harmonic potential flashed on for a short duration in time.
 In this ideal case, the ratio of the final and initial kinetic temperatures is given by